lonj22803/labyrinth/README.md

-# Random Labyrinth Generator and Solver

-This Python project aims to generate random labyrinth structures using greedy strategies and provides a graphical user interface (GUI) built with Tkinter.
-Users can generate new labyrinths or solve the current one.
+# Turtle Maze

+This Python project generates a grid-based maze and places a turtle at the start.
+The turtle can navigate through the maze, with its movements visualized on a Tkinter GUI.

 ## Features

-- Random labyrinth generation using greedy strategies.
+- Maze generation with customizable grid size.
+- Turtle navigation through the maze.
-- Graphical User Interface (GUI) built with Tkinter for easy interaction.
+- Graphical User Interface (GUI) built with Tkinter for easy interaction and visualization.
-- Labyrinth solving functionality to find the path from the start to the end.
+- Border visualization updates as the turtle moves through the maze.

 ## Installation